constellation-daq/Constellation/docs/application_development/tutorials/satellite_py.md

         return "Failed gracefully."
 ```

 Be aware that the `ERROR` state could potentially be reached from any other state.
-Your routine should therefore do the best it can to assist a later recovery through initialization.
+The routine should therefore do the best it can to assist a later recovery through initialization.

 If a satellite is shut down, for example by receiving a termination signal from
 the OS or if you press `Ctrl`-`C` in the terminal window where the satellite
 runs, the method `reentry` will be called.
-In most circumstances, you do not
+In most circumstances, there is no need not
-need to implement anything yourself for this method.
-If you do, please be sure
+need to implement anything satellite-specific for this method.
+If the satellite however requires this, it should be ensured
-to call `super().reentry()` as last step of that routine, to ensure that the
+that `super().reentry()` is called as last step of that routine, to ensure that the
 `Satellite` base classes `reentry` methods are executed as well.

 ## Installation of a satellite and integration into Constellation

-To make the satellite accessible via the command line and install it as part of Constellation, you need to move the `main` function into a file `__main__.py`.
-Both this file and your satellite's module should be placed in their own directory under `python/constellation/satellites`  As the `main` function is very interchangeable between different satellites (except for the satellite name), you can copy the corresponding file e.g. from the `Mariner`` satellite.
+To make the satellite accessible via the command line and install it as part of Constellation, the `main` function needs to be moved into a file named `__main__.py`.
+Both this file and the satellite's module should be placed in their own directory under `python/constellation/satellites`  As the `main` function is very interchangeable between different satellites (except for the satellite name), the corresponding file can be copied e.g. from the `Mariner`` satellite.

 All additional Python files have to be included in a `meson.build` file.
 Again, the respective file from the `Mariner` satellite can be used as a template.
 The path to the folder which includes the satellite files then needs to be included the `meson.build` file in